 Studies have shown that cold-pressed lemon and lime essential oils are phototoxic, whereas steam distilled lemon and lime are not.
 If you are unsure of how your essential oil were extracted, I would assume it is phototoxic and use it with caution.

 CAN WE USE PHOTOTOXIC ESSENTIAL OILS OUTSIDE?

 Even though most citrus essential oils are photosensitive, that does not mean that you can’t use them all summer long or if you are outside.

 If you follow a few safety guidelines, you can still use citrus oils when you will be outside.

 - Cover exposed skin by wearing sun-protective clothing– If you have a photosensitive oil on the skin, you can still wear it outside as long as it is covered.
 A great place to wear oils while outside is on the bottom of the feet and down the spine.

 - Dilute– You can dilute a photosensitive oil in a carrier oil to make it less likely to cause a reaction.
 I would NOT recommend trying this if you have sensitive skin.

-- Use aromatically or internally– Opt for using your essential oils aromatically or internally to avoid possible skin reactions.
+- Use aromatically– Opt for using your essential oils aromatically to avoid possible skin reactions.